-2. Monte Carlo parallelization
+2 Monte Carlo Parallelization

 One of the most common methods of MC parallelization is to use the same MC algorithm on each processor, and use a different random number stream on each processor.
 Results differ on the different processors due to differences in the random number sequences alone.
-These results are then combined to produce the desired answer with an overall smaller error than non-combined results, as shown in Fig. 1.
+These results are then combined to produce the desired answer with an overall smaller error than non-combined results, as shown in figure 1.